knighthawk0811/vi-include-post-by/readme.md

 * paginate = true/false
 * perpage = items per page. -1 = all
 * offset = how many posts to skip, useful if you are combining multiple includes
-* display = from include-post-by-id
-* class= custom-class-name used in the internal element
-* container= custom-class-name used in the wrapper element
+* class_container = custom-class-name used in the wrapper element
-* link = from include-post-by-id
-* moretext = from include-post-by-id

 ## == Changelog ==

+*0.4.200520*
+* Update: display and class
+* added: card = true for auto bootstrap class names
+* added: display_header, display_body, display_footer. each internal element can be targeted to a header, body, and footer
+* added: class for the header,body,footer, and thumbnail
+* changed: thumbnail is now displayed as a background image in a container with styling set to a given aspect ratio.
+* todo: may add suport for classic thumbnails

 *0.4.200417*
 * Update: transients